Airfoil GAN: Encoding and Synthesizing Airfoils for Aerodynamic Shape Optimization: Related Works

 A lot of work has been done in parameterizing complex shapes and reducing geometric dimensions, including discrete approach, analytical approach, polynomial and spline approaches, free-form deformation (FFD) approach, etc. The discrete approach leverages the grid-point coordinates as design parameters and different shapes are generating by moving individual grid points (\cite{campbell1992approach, jameson1998optimum}).
 Though easy to implement, such method is likely to synthesize shapes that are not smooth, which can be a challenge for CFD solvers (\cite{jameson2006advances}).
 Therefore, it is commonly preferred to use more robust and efficient shape parameterization strategies rather than the discrete approach.

 In analytical approach, a compact formulation for parameterization is obtained by adding analytic shape functions to the baseline shape (\cite{hicks1978wing}).
 The design variables, in this case, are the coefficients correlated with shape functions.
 Also, \cite{hager1992multi} follows the same formulation strategy but with different shape functions.
 The such method works well for several families of airfoils, but it can fail in representing radical new airfoil designs.

-Polynomial and spline are also utilized to help dimension reduction.
-With different orders of polynomials as the basis, the airfoil shape can be described as a linear combination of the basis \cite{elliott1997practical,taylor1991sensitivity}.
+Polynomial and spline are also utilized in shape parameterization.
+With different orders of polynomials as the basis, the airfoil shape can be described as a linear combination of the basis (\cite{elliott1997practical,taylor1991sensitivity}).
 However, high-order terms can overfit to high-frequency noise, especially when coefficients are of different magnitudes.
-Besides polynomial, B\'ezier curve \cite{sederberg1992bezier}, which is built upon the Bernstein polynomials, is another mathematical formulation of curves.
+Besides polynomial, B\'ezier curve (\cite{sederberg1992bezier}), which is built upon the Bernstein polynomials, is another mathematical formulation of curves.
 In detail, $n+1$ control points of B\'ezier are needed to define an $n$-degree B\'ezier curve.
 Although B\'ezier and polynomial curves are mathematically equivalent, B\'ezier usually perform better in controlling a curve since control points are closely related to the curve position and shape.
-To mitigate the rounding error, De Casteljau \cite{boehm1999casteljau}, a recursive algorithm, is introduced to compute the Bernstein polynomials numerically.
-Besides, B\'ezier-PARSEC \cite{derksen2010bezierparsec}, which combines B\'ezier and PARSEC, uses PARSEC parameters to define B\'ezier curves.
+To mitigate the rounding error, De Casteljau (\cite{boehm1999casteljau}), a recursive algorithm, is introduced to compute the Bernstein polynomials numerically.
 The B-spline curve with B-spline basis functions is also utilized to describe the airfoil shape.
-Yet B-spline formulation fails to represent implicit conic sections accurately.
-That is why Non-uniform rational B-spline (NURBS) is introduced \cite{farin2014curves}.
-NURBS can accurately represent both standard geometric objects like lines, circles, ellipses, and cones, as well as free‑form geometries.
+Non-uniform rational B-spline (NURBS) is introduced (\cite{farin2014curves}) to represent both standard geometric objects like lines, circles, ellipses, and cones, as well as free‑form geometries.
 The polynomial and spline approaches are suited for two dimensional shapes.
 However, when modeling complex shapes, a large number of control points are need, which can lead to irregular and wavy shapes in optimization.